MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/achievements-2017/simplified-achievements.md

 With Achievements 2017, we are building a replacement of the existing Cloud-Powered Achievements system for future titles to use that makes it even easier for Xbox game developers to configure achievements, integrate achievement unlocks & updates into the game code, and validate that the achievements are working as expected.

-## What’s Different with Achievements 2017
+## What’s different with Achievements 2017

 |                          | Achievements 2017 system        | Cloud-Powered Achievements system      |
 |--------------------------|---------------------------------------|----------------------------------------|